Computer history - 2011

-The founders of Justin.tv launch the gaming site Twitch on June 6, 2011.
+The founders of Justin.tv launched the gaming site Twitch on June 6, 2011.

 Computer company events in 2011

-On June 29, 2011 Newscorp sells MySpace to Specific Media L.L.C for $35 million, around $473 million less than it initially paid for it.
+On June 29, 2011, Newscorp sold MySpace to Specific Media Group for $35 million, around $473 million less than Newscorp paid.

-Apple overtakes Exxon to become the world's most valuable company on August 10, 2011.
+Apple overtook Exxon to become the world's most valuable company on August 10, 2011.

-Google announces it will acquire Motorola Mobility for $12.5 billion on August 15, 2011.
+Google announced it would acquire Motorola Mobility for $12.5 billion on August 15, 2011.

-TeleVideo discontinues the manufacturing and sales of all terminal products on September 30, 2011.
+TeleVideo discontinued the manufacturing and sales of all terminal products on September 30, 2011.

 Computer pioneer deaths in 2011